marcusloy77/movie-countdown/README.md

 Javascript page uses Date class to calculate time until movies are coming out, reads api out and calculates based on parsing this string into Date format.

 <h3> Improvments I'd like to make: </h3>
-	Find an api that has more accurace release timing, and has TV show uses as well Improve the CSS of the page to make it much more profession looking Improving the Countdown to account for months and years Create some restrictions for login/sign up details, so that the user must use a more complicated password, and can't sign up more than once with 	 the same email
+	<li> Find an api that has more accurace release timing, and has TV show uses as well. </li>
+	<li> Improve the CSS of the page to make it much more profession looking</li>
+	<li> Improving the Countdown to account for months and years</li>
+	<li> Create some restrictions for login/sign up details, so that the user must use a more complicated password, and can't sign up more than once with the same email </li>
-	Run a count function to properly generate popular picks, and possibly only do this from the last ~1000 picked so its recent Improve the home page style+ keep popualar picks in with the favorites
+	<li> Run a count function to properly generate popular picks, and possibly only do this from the last ~1000 picked so its recent </li>
+	<li> Improve the home page style+ keep popualar picks in with the favorites </li>